NoroffFEU/development-platforms/src/content/docs/frameworks/Astro/astro-case-study.md

 ## History of Astro

 Astro is an MIT-licensed open source build tool, and the company behind it, "The Astro Technology Company" was established in 2019 by Fred Schott.
-Astro as a development tool was and created by Fred Schott and Nate Moore (with the help of the open-source community).
-It first released in beta, June 8, 2021, and launched officially it's 1.0 release on August 9, 2022.
+Astro as a development tool was created by Fred Schott, Nate Moore and a group of other contributors.
+It first released in beta, June 8, 2021, and launched its official 1.0 release on August 9, 2022.

 ## Islands and Components